A Galaxy Far, Far Away

 The FDIC supervises state-chartered banks that are not part of the Federal Reserve System and also custodies the FDIC deposit insurance fund.
-Due to its insurance fund, the FDIC maintains backup supervisory authority over banks primarily regulated by the OCC and the FRB (i.e., it has some influence over all banks, even if it isn’t the primary regulator).
+These tend to be smaller banks that focus on a region of the country.
+It also has nominal backup authority over all banks due to its duty to custody the insurance fund.
 The FDIC also has resolution authorities in the event of a bank failure.

 A crypto question that could be answered by the FDIC: should federal deposit insurance be extended to stablecoin balances?

 The National Credit Union Association (NCUA)

 The NCUA supervises credit unions.
 Credit unions are a special type of depository institution that generally have a specific population focus (e.g., employees of the State Department or people living in the Mountain West) and are technically owned by their depositors (called members).
 Because of this structure, credit unions are supposed to pay more generous interest and make loans at more favorable rates.
 Deposits at credit unions totaled $1.75 tn at the end of Q3 2021 — not as much value as is stored at banks, but a substantial amount nonetheless.